flandrade/communication-system-simulation/README.md

 - Convolutional codes: hard decision

 ## Modulation
-This module modulates the message according the codification.
+This module modulates the message according the codification, and it plots the constellation for the selected modulation.

 #### Options
 **option_modulation**: modulation processes.
 Available options: